xiaomiyao/TCPChatApp/README.md

 3. **Transmission** 🚀

-   - The encrypted message is sent from the client to the server.
+   - The encrypted message is sent from the client to the server using the `NetworkHelper`.
-   - The server decrypts, deserializes, logs, and broadcasts the message to other clients.
+   - The server decrypts, deserializes, processes, logs, and (if appropriate) broadcasts the message to other clients while sending a response for registration or login requests.

 4. **Display (Client)** 👀
    - Clients decrypt received messages.
    - The envelope is deserialized.
-   - The message (sender and content) is displayed in the chat window.
+   - The message (sender and content) or response information is displayed in the chat window.